UK accepts and exchanges UAE driving licenses

-The United Kingdom decided to recognize and replace the driving licenses issued by the UAE with British driving licenses for light vehicles and motorcycles, and the United Arab Emirates is the only Arab country to recognize and replace the UK driving licenses issued by it.
+The United Kingdom has decided to recognize and replace UAE driving licenses with British driving licenses for light vehicles and motorcycles, and the UAE is the only Arab country to recognize and replace the UK’s driving licenses.

 The Ministry of Interior stated that this decision comes within the framework of the continued strengthening of cooperation between the UAE and the United Kingdom, and an embodiment of the depth of the ties and strategic relations that bring together the two friendly countries. .